Golf Driving Tips

 and Etiquette for Beginners

 Going to a driving range takes the pressure off of you to hit the perfect shot with your golf buddies.
-A golf driving range allows you to practice your golf swing before actually playing a game.
+A golf driving range allows you to practice your golf swing, especially if you have a golf swing for beginners, before actually playing a game.
 If you feel you need to practice your golf swing check out these golf driving tips and etiquette for beginners.

 Tip 1: Hitting the Golf Ball